 - These instructions are for clear soap.
 Add some titanium dioxide or zinc oxide powder to get a white soap that will produce pastels when colored.
 (Find titanium dioxide here or zinc oxide powder here.)

 - Keep herbs ground well and always use dried herbs.

 - White sugar produces the best results.
 Raw sugar can be used but your soap will be more amber colored.

-Have you made your own glycerin soap base?
-How did it turn out?
+Do you know how to make glycerin soap base?
+How did your batch turn out?